Skip to content

 This neglect creates a vicious cycle.
 As test suites become harder to maintain, teams become more reluctant to invest in maintenance.
 The problem compounds until test execution times balloon and false positives consume significant development resources.

-The Impact of Test Debt
+The Impact of Test Debt: What's the Real Cost?

 Test debt directly impacts software quality.
 Inadequate test coverage allows bugs to slip through to production.
 Unreliable tests mask real issues while creating false alarms.
 Poor test design leads to gaps in quality verification, particularly around edge cases and error conditions.